Ebiinesh/from-rtl-to-silicon-week-2/Part1/README.md

-# 🧩 Week 2 — BabySoC Fundamentals & Functional Modelling
+# Week 2: Part 1 - BabySoC Fundamentals & Functional Modelling

 > "In the world of silicon, understanding the system before building the circuits is the key to success."